 Bicycle and Pedestrian Accommodations

-Extensive coordination with the City of Charlotte, Town of Matthews, and Mecklenburg County is taking place regarding bicycle and pedestrian accommodations.
+Extensive coordination with Charlotte, Matthews and Mecklenburg County is taking place regarding bicycle and pedestrian accommodations.
 Some planned bicycle and pedestrian facilities will be incorporated into the preliminary designs with local stakeholder input.
-The accommodations that are included as part of the project will be analyzed in the EA.
+The accommodations that are included as part of the project are analyzed in the EA.